dbashford/react-playground/README.md

 });
 ```

 Note: redux-immutablejs expects your actions to have a `type` in order to match them to the handler map.
-This shouldn't be an issue as with version `3.0` redux expects a type.
+This shouldn't be an issue as with version `3.0` redux expects a `type` as well.